 Even though Taiwanese people are less direct in some ways, they can be more direct in others.
 A Taiwanese person may not tell someone that they are upset or may not express open disagreement, but many will make remarks about their friends' complexion, changes in weight or other things that wouldn't be mentioned in the West.

 Gender in Taiwan

 Expat women can expect to be safe, treated with respect and earn equal wages in Taiwan.
 On the whole, Taiwanese laws protect women.

-Despite high levels of gender equality in Taiwan, some traditionally minded locals do wonder about women who are single, unmarried or don’t have children.
-Some employers might also be overly familiar and offer unsolicited life advice or have sexist notions about the emotional or family needs of female employees.
+Despite high levels of gender equality in Taiwan, some traditionally minded locals do wonder about women who are single, unmarried or don't have children.
+Some employers might also be overly familiar and offer unsolicited life advice or have sexist notions about female employees' emotional or family needs.